nimbrethil81/warboss-companion-dev/SPEC.md

 | created_at | timestamp | ISO 8601 |
 | updated_at | timestamp | ISO 8601 |

-**`armies.units` entry forms.** The serialised array may hold entries in either of two shapes, freely mixed:
+**`armies.units` entry forms.** The serialised array may hold entries in any of these shapes, freely mixed:

 - **Legacy** — a bare `unit_id` string (`"goblin-rabble-regiment"`).
 Written by pre-Options-Consumption versions.
-- **Current** — an object `{ "unit_id": "...", "options": ["opt-id", ...] }`
+- **Options-era** — an object `{ "unit_id": "...", "options": ["opt-id", ...] }`.
-  carrying the selected option ids for that unit. `options` may be absent or empty.
+- **Current** — an object `{ "unit_id": "...", "options": ["opt-id", ...], "artefact": "artefact-id" }`

-Rule: **readers accept both forms; writers always write the object form** (even for units with no options).
-Existing legacy armies load unchanged and migrate to object form the next time they are saved in Muster (Fail Gracefully).
-Option-id immutability is what makes stored option references stable across saves.
+  carrying the selected option ids and the single equipped artefact id for that unit. `options` may be absent or empty; `artefact` may be absent or `null` (a unit may equip at most one artefact, per the rulebook).

-Normalisation to a consistent `{ unit_id, options }` array happens in exactly one place — `resolver.js` — never re-implemented per caller.
+Rule: **readers accept all forms; writers always write the current object form** (even for units with no options and no artefact).
+Existing legacy/options-era armies load unchanged and migrate to the current form the next time they are saved in Muster (Fail Gracefully).
+Id immutability (unit, option, and artefact ids alike) is what makes stored references stable across saves.
+Normalisation to a consistent `{ unit_id, options, artefact }` array happens in exactly one place — `resolver.js` — never re-implemented per caller.

 **`games` tab**
 | Column | Type | Notes |